 According to the available data, about 40-60 % of clusterin in circulating blood is supposed to be part of the HDL particle, where it is bound to apolipoprotein-A1 (James et al. 1991, Jenne et al. 1991).
 It also could be part of the low density lipoprotein (LDL) (Hoofnagle et al. 2010, Pettersson et al. 2011).
 There is a strong inverse relationship between the amount of clusterin in HDL and in LDL/VLDL (Hoofnagle et al. 2010).
 With respect to these data it is interesting to note, that we did not find any correlation between plasma clusterin and HDL or LDL cholesterol.
 Clusterin probably also creates complexes with leptin and acts as a regulator of leptin activity, although the importance of this mechanism is controversial (Arnold et al. 2011, Bajari et al. 2003).
-In our study, we found only a weak correlation in the group without IGT and T2DM subjects.
-This result is in accordance with the results of Arnold and colleagues (Arnold et al. 2011) who also did not find any such relationship.
+In our study, we found only a weak correlation of plasma clusterin with plasma leptin in the combined group of all patients and no correlation in the group without IGT and T2DM subjects.
+This result is in accordance with the results of Arnold and colleagues (2011) who also did not find any such relationship.